AVStreamAI/AVStream-UWB-Tracker/README.md

 Please keep in mind that you sould have phisical ESP32 from Makerfabs to make this project live.

+**I don't provide any technical support on this project, so you can adjust and configure it in your own way.**

 I've used as ANCHORS:
 ![image](https://github.com/user-attachments/assets/fb5a7468-4486-4ceb-8390-29fee5c816b5)